Educators

 Grade 1

-Describe explosive behaviours (bullying, innappropriate touching) and the associated feelings with them;
+Describe explosive behaviours (bullying, inappropriate touching) and the associated feelings with them

 Know the definition of a stranger